 The Board shall have the right to change insurance carriers during the term of this Agreement, provided that the level of coverage is maintained at or above current specifications.
+[Durable Medical Equipment will include breast pumps.]

 B. CHANGING SINGLE COVERAGE TO FAMILY COVERAGE